ry6969/Patient-Zero/STORY_REFERENCE.md

 ### Node: `CureOptions`
 **What Happens**: Have full evidence, choose what to do with truth
 **Choices**:
-1. "We escape together and rebuild elsewhere." → `EscapeEnd` *(BRANCHES to Alliance/Fugitive/Savior)*
+1. "We escape together and rebuild elsewhere." → `EscapeEnd` *(ID-ONLY, GameEngine intercepts to Alliance/Fugitive/Savior)*
 2. "We broadcast the truth to the outside world." → `ExposeEnd`
 3. "We take the evidence to the military." → `MilEnd`